-I have found that some brands are oilier than others which I personally don’t like.
-They tend to leave an aftertaste which reminds me of burping up omega-3 fish oil capsules.
+I have found that some brands are oilier than others, which I personally don’t like.
+They tend to leave an aftertaste which reminds me of burping up the after taste of omega-3 fish oil capsules.

-Best of all, some species of seaweed have also been identified as a suitable source of collagen for vegans.
-Making this an easy option for health-conscious people, or not.
+Best of all, some species of seaweed have also been identified as a suitable source of collagen stimulants for vegans.
+Making this an easier option for health-conscious people like you.

-Regardless of your values systems, the abundant source of collagen offered through seaweed is readily accessible.
-You can make a gel from sea moss and apply it to your face for instant nourishment.
-Much more appealing than dabbing yourself down with bone broth.
-Winning!
+Regardless of your personal values, the abundant source of collagen stimulating constituents offered through seaweed is readily accessible.
+You can make a gel from Sea Moss and apply it to your face for instant nourishment.

 Weight Loss Remedy

 But wait, there’s more!
 Seaweed has also been consumed by many as a weight loss remedy.
 There are a few primary points of evidence that Researchers have found to support it’s effectiveness.

 There is another ingredient in seaweed, particularly Kelp or brown seaweeds, called fucoxanthin.
-This is found in seaweeds like hijiki (Hijikia fusiformis) and wakame (Undaria pinnatifida), which can assist with weight loss.
+This is found in seaweeds like Sea Moss (Eucheuma Cottonii), Hijiki (Hijikia fusiformis) and Wakame (Undaria pinnatifida), which can assist with weight loss.